 We are continually working to expand the functionalities of ReviewerCredits.
-New APIs will allow a smoother dataflow, heeding to the automation of tasks currently performed manually, with great benefits in terms of scalabilty, operational time and reduction of human errors.
+New APIs allow a smoother dataflow, heeding to the automation of tasks currently performed manually with great benefits in terms of scalabilty, operational time and reduction of human errors.

 API (Application Programming Interface)

 We are have developed API (Application Programming Interface) which allows, at first, the automated transferral of peer review data from publishing platforms.
 APIs has been developed by 4Science and specifications can be found here.

 Our APIs are developed following the paradigm of simplicity and uniformity of mature RESTful webservice.
 More specifically the API are designed to target level 3 of the Richardson Maturity Model (read the Martin Fowler article here).
 Our API specifications are fully documented using Swagger (https://swagger.io/) allowing easy consultation and testing with the ability to self generate clients for the most used programming languages including PHP, Java, Python, R, Ruby, Node.js and many others.

 We are interested to enhance our APIs to support new users and integrations: contact us and let us know about your user cases and projects.
 We are currently working on APIs to query our database from other platforms (e.g. institutional repositories) to retrieve data relative to peer review or conference activities recorded by our members.

 API are available to all registered journals.
 Interested in join us?
 Click here!